SAP-samples/teched2022-AD180/exercises/Exercise_2/README.md

 42. Type in the variable "name" in the variable name textbox
 <br>![](/exercises/Exercise_2/images/image(42).png)

 43. Toggle back to View.
 Click on Name input field.
-Now click on value under property tab
+Now click the "X" icon on Value under property tab
 <br>![](/exercises/Exercise_2/images/image(43).png)

 44. Click on Data and Variables